Jaime-Cristobal/Poogi-Poogi-Game/README.md

 The core code is available for general usage.
 If used, attribution either to me or to this repository would be appreciated.

+NOTE: Building and running this code requires the LibGDX library framework.

+The program's main call structure is Core.java -> StartMenu.java -> LoadScreen.java -> FirstStage.java -> UnloadScreen.java.
+Intermission.java is called after UnloadScreen.java if the player dies.

 Desktop Version
 -----